MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

 10. Choose the required Flow scopes for your application then select **Save**.
       ![widget architecture](../media/embed-flow-dev/AAD-App-DelegatedPermissions.png)

-After configuring, your application will get a Flow Service token that contains delegated permissions in the \'scp' claim in the JWT token.
+Your application will now get a Flow Service token that contains delegated permissions in the \'scp' claim in the JWT token.

 ## Sample application embedding flow widgets